MLS North Los Altos, Real Estate in Los Altos, CA

-The most sought after neighborhood in town and with a population density of 1,000 people per square mile, North Los Altos (MLS #211) has a high level of appeal for homebuyers.
-Exceptional schools, proximity to shopping, restaurants and entertainment as well as convenient access to many of the Bay Area’s top employers, both young families and professionals find their sweet spot in North Los Altos.
+The most sought-after neighborhood in town and with a population density of 1,000 people per square mile, North Los Altos (MLS #211) has a high level of appeal to homebuyers.
+With exceptional schools, proximity to shopping, restaurants, and entertainment as well as convenient access to many of the Bay Area’s top employers, both young families and professionals find their sweet spot in North Los Altos.

 - Most desirable neighborhood in Los Altos

 - Proximity to shopping, dining and top employers

 - Pedestrian friendly with an established sense of community

 - In the heart of Los Altos, it offers many top city attractions within its boundaries

 - The ‘birthplace’ of Los Altos, this district is brimming with history